About Soul and Mod

 This does not only apply to music from my perspective either.
 Within it are my continuing love of the origins of style and clothing, as well as literature and cinema associated with it.
 Examples of the bob hairstyle being one, along with my love affair of Kitchen sink realism!
 As well as my fondness for nostalgia, which my friends and family, I know will certainly agree with!

-My career background began in science 24 years, where I have experience of writing and publishing in scientific journals and then went onto working as a tutor and lecturer in science.
-For over a decade I have developed, written and continue to manage an advertising website along with my business partner.
+My career background began in science 27 years, where I have experience of writing and publishing in scientific journals and then went onto working as a tutor and lecturer in science.
+For over a 15 years I have developed, written and continue to manage an advertising website along with my business partner.

 I would like to dedicate this site to all those who have encountered and connected with me throughout my journey in the past three decades.
 Those who have inspired me and introduced me to the ever evolving theme of Soul music and Mod subculture.